Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Jackie Shonerd over 2 years ago
+Jackie Shonerd almost 3 years ago

 I feel ashamed for this Board.
 OUSD could have chopped from the top (you used to have 14 positions at $200K+; in 2020 you had 47!), moved from 1000 Broadway @ $300,000 per month rent to school sites.
 STAND UP TO FCMAT, ACOE, and the privatizers including GO that promote this travesty.
 Or is a 50/50 public/charter split (or worse) ok with you?
 What about REVIVING THE K-8 MODEL to fill classrooms and keep families in OUSD?
 You never presented evidence of significant savings from previous school closures, before rushing to close schools where the bulk of the negative impact will be on Black and Brown students.
 They've suffered enough from previous closures while privately-governed charters grow and thrive.
 Jane Nylund is right: "No one in OUSD, FCMAT, or local and state government has ever answered the obvious question: find me a comparison district in California, the same as ours, that has all the community services/pay/benefits/supports/enrichment as a result of having 40-50 schools."